osmond20/QR-code-component/README.md

 ### Useful resources

-- [mdn web docs](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference/Properties/align-content) - This helped understand the attributes of flexbox better such as align-content and justify content alot more.
-I really appreciated the opporuntity to practice the information quickly see what it does and then I could then try and apply in the project and then learn more from there.
+- [mdn web docs](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference/Properties/align-content) - This helped me understand the attributes of flexbox better such as align-content and justify content alot more.
+I really appreciated the opporuntity to practice the information quickly, see what it does and then I could then try and apply in the project and then learn more from there.
 - [Web dev](https://web.dev/) - This platform from Google helped me gather more information on HTML and the intricacies in understanding semantic elements more better

 ### AI Collaboration
  I used Gemini for this one, and it helped provide a roadmap or pathway, if you will, to focus on certain topics where I could learn the information, necessary to give me the opportunity to attempt to solve the problem.
-It worked well for me on the research side, and applying it really helped when applying the information, however I did notice knowledge gaps and that I required that could have further given a different opportunity to apply and attempt to solve the problem in a different way.
+It worked well for me on the research side, and applying it really helped when applying the information, however I did notice knowledge gaps and that I required that further information.

 ## Author